Han Oak: History

 Cho and Park opened Han Oak in 2016, in the Ocean building on Northeast Glisan.

 The restaurant was featured in the season two premiere of David Chang's Netflix show Ugly Delicious in 2020, as well as a season 5 episode of the network's Somebody Feed Phil in 2022.
 Food critic Karen Brooks visited the restaurant for an episode of Hulu's Eater's Guide to the World.

 In 2022, Han Oak re-opened after a nearly two-year closure, with a "reinvented" menu.

 Han Oak and Shake Shack partnered to host a pop-up in 2023, ahead of the chain's first restaurant in Portland.
+In 2026, Han Oak was among local restaurants, community organizations, and other businesses that joined the "We Are Rip City" campaign in support of the Moda Center renovation project.

 Reception

 In 2017, Han Oak was named Restaurant of the Year by The Oregonian and Portland Monthly.
 Michael Russell ranked the business number 7 in the newspaper's 2025 list of Portland's 40 best restaurants.

 The business was included in Esquire magazine's 2021 list of 100 restaurant "America can't afford to lose".
 In 2023, Cho was one of 18 Portland industry professionals deemed "rising stars" by the restaurant resource and trade publication StarChefs.
 The business was included in Time Out Portlands 2025 list of the city's eighteen best restaurants.
-Hannah Wallace included the business in Condé Nast Traveler's 2025 list of Portland's 23 best restaurants.
+Hannah Wallace included the business in Condé Nast Travelers 2025 list of Portland's 23 best restaurants.
 The business was included in Portland Monthlys 2025 list of 25 restaurants "that made Portland".